Retained vs. Contingency

 Both the retained recruiting company and the hiring firm benefit from the ancillary services provided, as the overall strength of the recruiting process is greatly enhanced due to the ongoing and exclusive nature of the relationship.
 Ownership of the developed and continuously fed candidate pool also typically lies with the hiring company exclusively, so hires for similar positions at the company can be made faster and faster over time.

-For more examples of specifics included in our retained recruiting agreements, please visit our page, "What is Included in a Retained Recruiting Agreement?"
+For more examples of specifics included in our retained recruiting agreements, please check out our blog post on this subject here.

 We bill a low-cost set monthly fee paid by the 1st of the month that services are to be rendered, and there is no long-term contract.
 Initial contracts are a three month commitment, then convert to month to month.